Polkadot-Blockchain-Academy/pba-book/content/cryptography/hashes/slides.md

 ## Public Key Representation

-Because hashes serve as unique representations of other data,<br/>that other data could include public keys.<br/>
+Because hashes serve as unique representations of other data,<br />that other data could include public keys.<br />
-A system can map a plurality of key sizes to a fixed length<br/>(e.g. for use as a database key).
+A system can map a plurality of key sizes to a fixed length<br />(e.g. for use as a database key).

 For example, the ECDSA public key is 33 bytes: